 Succession planning and talent development are important at all levels within our organization.
 The board oversees management's succession plan for key positions at the senior officer level, and most importantly for the Chief Executive Officer position.
 The board's succession planning activities are ongoing and strategic.
 Most recently, the board supported the hiring of the Company's first Chief Transformation Officer to help address challenges and opportunities associated with global ecommerce.
-The board identify potential events that may affect the achievement of the Company's objectives or have a material adverse effect on the Company.
-The board also receives reports on risk management from senior officers of the Company and from the committee chairs regularly.
+The board also regularly evaluates succession plans in the context of the Company's overall business strategy and with a focus on risk management.